Moe Davis: Political positions

 for the Guantanamo military commissions was fired after less than a year on the job, Morris wrote:

 Think about that for a moment.
 If a professional football team was on its seventh head coach and sixth quarterback in less than a dozen years, that team would almost certainly be a loser.

 Davis tweeted a claim that he was blocked by Donald Trump on Twitter prior to Trump's 2016 candidacy.

-Davis has openly opposed Trump's actions during his presidency.
-He finds it appalling that Trump isolated the Kurds, and he believes that Trump is undermining all the hard work it took to build up US alliances.
+Davis openly opposed Trump's actions during his presidency.
+He finds it appalling that Trump isolated the Kurds, and he believes that Trump was undermining all the hard work it took to build up US alliances.

-Moe Davis attracted negative attention for his violence encouraging statements, "When @NCGOP extremists go low, we stomp their scrawny pasty necks with our heels and once you hear the sound of a crisp snap you grind your heel hard and twist it slowly side to side for good measure."
+Moe Davis attracted negative attention for his violence-encouraging statements, "When @NCGOP extremists go low, we stomp their scrawny pasty necks with our heels and once you hear the sound of a crisp snap you grind your heel hard and twist it slowly side to side for good measure."
 He would be quoted on Twitter on several occasions for such violent rhetoric.

 Moe Davis accused his former opponent Congressman Madison Cawthorn of sedition under US law: "I was Chief Prosecutor at Guantanamo for over 2 years and there’s far more evidence of Congressman Madison Cawthorn’s guilt than there was of guilt for 95+ percent of the detainees.
-It’s time we start a domestic war on sedition by American terrorists."
+It's time we start a domestic war on sedition by American terrorists."

+2026 congressional campaign

+On May 5, 2025, Davis told Smoky Mountain News that he would again run for Congress in North Carolina's 11th congressional district in 2026, challenging Republican incumbent Chuck Edwards.